 Unlearning Life on a trip to Ladakh- A Life-changing Experience for Kunal

-I had never imagined how it would feel to ride a scooter in Pangong.
-Until then I had only seen that on television, in the movie called 3 Idiots.
-But experiencing it first hand was something that filled me up with a lot of excitement and thrill.
-I refused to give back the scooty for one ride, and booked another.
+Kunal had never imagined how it would feel to ride a scooter in Pangong.
+Until then he had only seen that on television, in the movie called 3 Idiots.
+But experiencing it first-hand was something that filled him with a lot of excitement and thrill.
+He refused to give back the scooty for one ride, and booked another.
 It was a marvellous activity, especially with the backdrop of towering mountains and vast rugged valleys of Ladakh.

-It was my first time travelling with a group of unknown people.
-Since I was travelling with my friend, it was easier for me to interact with the other members.
-Otherwise, I fear, I would not have talked at all throughout the trip.
-But thank god I did, it really enhanced my experience.
-We met people from Chennai, Kolkata, Pune, and Amritsar, and we ourselves were from Dehradun.
+It was his first time travelling with a group of unknown people.
+Since he was travelling with a friend, it was easier for him to interact with the other members.
+Otherwise, he feared, he would not have talked at all throughout the trip.
+But thankfully he did; it really enhanced his experience.
+They met people from Chennai, Kolkata, Pune, and Amritsar, while he and his friend were from Dehradun.

-We all had met for the first time in Leh, where our driver, guide and the on-ground representatives of Thrillophilia greeted us.
-Our welcome in Ladakh was superb, with punctual cars and top-notch accommodation services.
+They had all met for the first time in Leh, where their driver, guide and the on-ground representatives of Thrillophilia greeted them.
+Their welcome in Ladakh was superb, with punctual cars and top-notch accommodation services.

-I was looking forward to the trip, as visiting Ladakh has topped my list of favourites since forever.
-And my dear friends had agreed to come with me for this trip, which was truly a blessing in disguise…
+Kunal was looking forward to the trip, as visiting Ladakh had topped his list of favourites since forever.
+And his dear friends had agreed to come along for this trip, which was truly a blessing in disguise…

 To hurdles and myths

-I fell sick on the day we reached Nubra.
-The journey was long and I somehow could not acclimatise.
-Therefore, my whole night in Nubra was spent vomiting and in weakness.
-My forehead burnt with high fever and my friend did everything he could- tending to me and trying out all possible ways to help me.
+Kunal fell sick on the day they reached Nubra.
+The journey was long, and he somehow could not acclimatise.
+Therefore, his whole night in Nubra was spent vomiting and in weakness.
+His forehead burnt with high fever, and his friend did everything he could, tending to him and trying out all possible ways to help.

-The next morning, one of the staff of the camp we were staying in came up to our room with a bowl of smoking grass and other things I could not identify.
-He just asked me to smell the smoke and assured me that I would be fine within sometime.
+The next morning, one of the staff of the camp they were staying in came up to their room with a bowl of smoking grass and other things Kunal could not identify.
+The staff member just asked him to smell the smoke and assured him that he would be fine within some time.

-It was a local remedy to fever and other health issues, especially acclimatisation.
+It was a local remedy for fever and other health issues, especially for acclimatisation.
 And it worked like magic.
-After a good warm bath and a hearty breakfast of Thukpa, I was up on my feet again!
+After a good warm bath and a hearty breakfast of Thukpa, he was up on his feet again!

-Who could stop me then?
-I think that is why I felt doubly rejuvenated in Pangong.
-I was filled with energy and I felt free.
-Ladakh had finally cast its spell on me, and I was loving it.
+Who could stop him then?
+That is why he felt doubly rejuvenated in Pangong.
+He was filled with energy and felt free.
+Ladakh had finally cast its spell on him, and he was loving it.

-If I talk about the landscapes of the place, they are quite unique.
-I read in many articles that there is a place called Lamayuru whose terrain is described as ‘moonland’.
-On our visit there, we knew why it was called so.
+If one talks about the landscapes of the place, they are quite unique.
+Kunal had read in many articles that there is a place called Lamayuru whose terrain is described as ‘moonland’.
+On their visit there, they knew why it was called so.
 The surrounding valleys and mountains resembled that of a moon, not kidding.
-The rocky paths and barren expanses of land guarded by rugged mountains: it looked surreal.
+The rocky paths and barren expanses of land, guarded by rugged mountains, looked surreal.

 Leh and its surrounding regions were spectacular as well.
-We visited so many monasteries that I can't even remember all their names now.
+They visited so many monasteries that he could not even remember all their names now.
 The driver was very skilled and well-trained.
-He navigated through the steep climbs and descents smoothly, never letting us feel how difficult it was to drive there.
+He navigated through the steep climbs and descents smoothly, never letting them feel how difficult it was to drive there.

-He was a local and he had told us about a lot of stories of their land on the go.
-He told us about the legend of the Zanskar River created by Lord Vishnu, which makes it a holy river, and about the myth of the Dragon horse who controlled the weather of the Pangong Lake.
-He also narrated us many stories about the Snow Leopards here, often regarded as the guardians of the region.
+He was a local and had told them many stories of the land on the go.
+He shared the legend of the Zanskar River created by Lord Vishnu, which makes it a holy river, and the myth of the Dragon Horse who controlled the weather of Pangong Lake.
+He also narrated stories about the snow leopards in the region, often regarded as its guardians.

 Bursting the bubble

-On this trip I realised how important it was to meet new people and talk to them, for it broadens your vision on life and perspective on the world.
-I would have remained in the bubble if not for this experience.
-Having travelled privately on all occasions with parents and friends till college, I never had the chance to get exposed to the real world of tourism.
+On this trip, Kunal realised how important it was to meet new people and talk to them, as it broadens one’s vision on life and perspective on the world.
+He would have remained in his bubble if not for this experience.
+Having travelled privately on all occasions with parents and friends until college, he never had the chance to get exposed to the real world of tourism.

-It is much wider and bigger, larger than we imagine.
+It is much wider and bigger than one imagines.

-I met so many foreigners in the Leh market and restaurants as well, and it was a bliss to interact with them.
-I learned how differently they look at India, and how I looked at their country(ies).
+He met many foreigners in the Leh market and restaurants as well, and it was a bliss to interact with them.
+He learned how differently they look at India and how he looked at their country(ies).

-Thrillophilia had arranged this trip quite nicely, and all the staff we met there in all of the stays were very welcoming and friendly.
-I am from Dehradun, and I have an idea of driving in the mountains, but our driver was a professional.
-I learnt a lot of tricks and techniques of navigating through such rugged and undulating terrains.
-I used to sit beside the driver’s seat in the traveller wherever we had an interesting climb to aim for.
+Thrillophilia had arranged the trip quite nicely, and all the staff they met at all the stays were very welcoming and friendly.
+Kunal is from Dehradun, and he has an idea of driving in the mountains, but their driver was a professional.
+He learnt a lot of tricks and techniques for navigating through such rugged and undulating terrains.
+He used to sit beside the driver’s seat in the traveller wherever they had an interesting climb to aim for.

-We received a lot of support from Thrillophilia’s end, which we were not expecting.
-But being guided throughout the journey actually helped us big time.
+They received a lot of support from Thrillophilia’s end, which they were not expecting.
+But being guided throughout the journey actually helped them big time.

-I am genuinely looking forward to another such group trip with them as they have really earned trust.
-And it is a big thing coming from a first-time customer like me.
-So, in the hope that I would not be let down the next time either, I give them a five star rating for their impeccable services in Ladakh, and for making this trip a life-changing experience.
+Kunal is genuinely looking forward to another such group trip with Thrillophilia as they have really earned trust.
+And it is a big thing coming from a first-time customer like him.
+So, in the hope that he would not be let down the next time either, he gives them a five-star rating for their impeccable services in Ladakh, and for making this trip a life-changing experience.

 Read More: Thrillophilia Ladakh Trip Reviews